ClickZetta CLI (cz-cli)

 | Automated DDL or task execution in CI/CD pipelines | cz-cli commands + --write |

-| AI agent performing data warehouse operations | cz-cli tool-call mode |
+| AI Agent performing data warehouse operations | cz-cli tool-call mode |

-| AI agent handling complex warehouse operations | cz-cli agent run sub-agent mode |
+| AI Agent handling complex warehouse operations | cz-cli agent run sub-agent mode |

 | Visual configuration of data sync or complex task orchestration | Studio Web UI |

-Related Documentation
+Related Documents

 cz-cli Documentation

-- Installation and Configuration Guide — Installation, profile configuration, output formats, upgrades, FAQ
+- Installation and Configuration Guide — Installation, Profile configuration, output formats, upgrades, FAQ

 - SQL Execution and Data Exploration — Full reference for sql, schema, table, job, workspace commands